-Erythromycin is a macrolide antibiotic that was originally discovered in 1952.
-It can be used for treating various infections and also has an indication for a non-infectious pathology.
+Erythromycin is a macrolide antibiotic initially discovered in 1952.
+It is useful for treating various infections and also has an indication for a non-infectious pathology.

-Traditionally, it has been used for various respiratory infections (ie - community acquired pneumonia, Legionnaires disease), prophylaxis of neonatal conjunctivitis and chlamydia.
-It is also FDA approved for treating skin infections, intestinal amebiasis, rheumatic fever prophylaxis, syphilis and pelvic inflammatory disease (PID).
-If mixed with tretinoin cream or benozyl peroxide, it is effective for treating acne.
+Traditionally, its use has been for various respiratory infections (i.e., community-acquired pneumonia, Legionnaires disease), prophylaxis of neonatal conjunctivitis, and chlamydia.
+It is also FDA approved for treating skin infections, intestinal amebiasis, rheumatic fever prophylaxis, syphilis, and pelvic inflammatory disease (PID).
+If mixed with tretinoin cream or benzoyl peroxide, it is effective for treating acne.
 During pregnancy, it can be used for the prevention of Group B streptococcal infection in the newborn.
-Although, some literature shows specific forms of erythromycin may not be fully safe in pregnant women.
-Erythromycin is also used off-label for treating gastroparesis; also known as delayed gastric emptying.
-However, treatment of gastroparesis is a non-FDA approved indication.
+Although some literature shows specific forms of erythromycin may not be fully safe in pregnant women.
+Erythromycin is also used off-label for treating gastroparesis, also known as delayed gastric emptying.
+However, the treatment of gastroparesis is a non-FDA approved indication.

 Once erythromycin is orally administered, it is easily absorbed through the gastrointestinal system.
 It readily diffuses into most bodily fluids.
 Erythromycin is concentrated in the liver and is then later excreted in bile.
-Erythromycin can also be administered in intravenous form, topical form and ophthalmic form.
+Erythromycin administration can also be in intravenous form, topical form, and ophthalmic form.

 The side effect profile of erythromycin includes those commonly seen in most antibiotics: nausea, abdominal pain, and diarrhea.
 As all macrolide antibiotics cause QT prolongation; erythromycin causes the most significant prolongation of the QT interval.
-Rarely, serious rashes such as Stevens-Johnson syndrome may occur.
+Rarely, severe rashes such as Stevens-Johnson syndrome may occur.

-Erythromycin is a bacteriostatic antibiotic.
-This means it stops the further growth of bacteria rather than directly destroying it.
-This is achieved by inhibiting protein synthesis.
-Erythromycin binds to the 23S ribosomal RNA molecule in the 50S subunit of the bacterial ribosome.
-This causes a blockage in the exiting of the peptide chain that is growing.
-Given that humans have 40S and 60S subunits, and do not have 50S subunits, erythromycin does not affect protein synthesis in human tissues.
+Erythromycin is a bacteriostatic antibiotic, which means it prevents the further growth of bacteria rather than directly destroying it.
+This action occurs by inhibiting protein synthesis.
+Erythromycin binds to the 23S ribosomal RNA molecule in the 50S subunit of the bacterial ribosome; this causes a blockage in the exiting of the peptide chain that is growing.
+Given that humans have the 40S and 60S subunits, and do not have 50S subunits, erythromycin does not affect protein synthesis in human tissues.